kmsabrin/houglass-celegans/README.md

-# houglass-celegans

-# The hourglass organization of the _{Caenorhabditis elegans}
+# The hourglass organization of the _Caenorhabditis elegans_
-> We approach the _{C. elegans}_ connectome as an information processing network that receives input from about 90 sensory neurons, processes that information through a highly recurrent network of about 80 interneurons, and it produces a coordinated output from about 120 motor neurons that control the nematode's muscles.
+> We approach the _C. elegans_ connectome as an information processing network that receives input from about 90 sensory neurons, processes that information through a highly recurrent network of about 80 interneurons, and it produces a coordinated output from about 120 motor neurons that control the nematode's muscles.
 We focus on the feedforward flow of information from sensory neurons to motor neurons, and apply a recently developed network analysis framework referred to as the "hourglass effect".
 The analysis reveals that this feedforward flow traverses a small core ("hourglass waist") that consists of 10-15 interneurons.
-These are mostly the same interneurons that were previously shown (using a different analytical approach) to constitute the "rich-club" of the _{C. elegans}_ connectome.
+These are mostly the same interneurons that were previously shown (using a different analytical approach) to constitute the "rich-club" of the _C. elegans_ connectome.
 This result is robust to the methodology that separates the feedforward from the feedback flow of information.
 The set of core interneurons remains mostly the same when we consider only chemical synapses or the combination of chemical synapses and gap junctions.
-The hourglass organization of the connectome suggests that _{C. elegans}_ has some similarities with encoder-decoder artificial neural networks in which the input is first compressed and integrated in a low-dimensional latent space that encodes the given data in a more efficient manner, followed by a decoding network through which intermediate-level sub-functions are combined in different ways to compute the correlated outputs of the network.
+The hourglass organization of the connectome suggests that _C. elegans_ has some similarities with encoder-decoder artificial neural networks in which the input is first compressed and integrated in a low-dimensional latent space that encodes the given data in a more efficient manner, followed by a decoding network through which intermediate-level sub-functions are combined in different ways to compute the correlated outputs of the network.
 The core neurons at the hourglass waist represent the _{information bottleneck}_ of the system, balancing the representation accuracy and compactness (complexity) of the given  sensory information.